 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, congestive heart failure, heart or blood vessel disease, diabetes, low blood pressure, or a collagen-vascular disease (such lupus or scleroderma).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, diabetes, low blood pressure, or a collagen-vascular disease, including lupus or scleroderma.

 - This medicine may cause the following problems: